dirkleas/miditoyz/help.md

   number of the song in the playlist or directory song list starting with 1.
   We do the right thing if you specify a bookmark number that's too big or small or your play different music than last time.
 Don't want to play your songs in order?
 Try the "shuffle" option.
-Your command line options are remembered between streaming sessions, so subsequent streamings pick up from the last song played.
+Your most important command line options are remembered between streaming sessions, so subsequent streamings pick up from the last song played if you don't include them (exceptions: shuffle, intermission, and debug).

 Options:
   --music TEXT              MIDI song file, directory full of music, or song
                             list to stream.
 A song list is a CSV file with a mandatory header "title,id".  [default:
-                            /tmp/foo.csv]
+                            /tmp/songs]
   --bookmark INTEGER        Bookmark for last song played assuming you don't
                             pick different music.  [default: 1] --device TEXT             MIDI device to stream to (e.g. "Clavinova Port 1" for USB, "Network Clavinova for WIFI, etc.))
+                            [default: Network clavinova]
-                            [default: Clavinova Port 1] --shuffle / --no-shuffle  Shuffle song order.  [default: no-shuffle] --intermission INTEGER    Add specified number of seconds intermission between songs.  [default: 0]
+  --shuffle / --no-shuffle  Shuffle song order.  [default: no-shuffle] --intermission INTEGER    Add specified number of seconds intermission
+                            between songs.  [default: 0]